The following process applies to all CSS Division Graduate Students, regardless of degree program (CSSE or CSE) or capstone goals (project or thesis).

 The Final Examination and Defense consists of (a) a public student presentation, (b) a public questions and answers session, (c) a closed-door question and answer session between the student and the Supervisory Committee, (d) a brief private discussion among the Supervisory Committee, and (e) the Supervisory Committee announcing to the student the result of the Final Examination and Defense.
 A typical defense will last one hour.
 If a student does not pass the Final Examination and Defense, the Supervisory Committee will work with the student to decide upon the necessary additional work required for obtaining their Master’s degree.
 The final examination and defense must take place no later than the third day of the last week of the quarter (final exam week).

-Step 8: File your Thesis or Project Report
+Step 8: File your Thesis or Project Paper

-Project and Thesis students must submit an electronic copy of their final project report or Thesis to their Supervisory Committee Chair AND the STEM Graduate Advising Office by 11:59 pm PST on the final day of the quarter they intend to graduate.
-An mechanism will be set up to allow for simple online submission of these documents.
+Project and Thesis students must submit an electronic copy (PDF) of their final project paper or Thesis by 11:59 pm PST on the final day of the quarter they intend to graduate.
 Failure to meet these submission deadlines will delay graduation.